Focus of Practice

 Differs from whooping cough

-Stridor differs from another significant ailment that restricts breath: whooping cough.
+Stridor differs from another significant ailment that restricts breathing: whooping cough.
 Dr. Eberhard explains that whooping cough is a lower-airway infection, and doesn’t cause the upper airway narrowing like croup does.

-“Whooping cough will cause severe coughing, a huge drive to cough,” he said, “and these kids will have a coughing spasm, or paroxysm, so hard they get out of breath; they get so air hungry that they whoop trying to get the air back in.”
+“Whooping cough will cause severe coughing, a huge drive to cough,” he said, “and these kids will have a coughing spasm, or paroxysmal coughing, so hard they get out of breath; they get so air hungry that they whoop trying to get the air back in.”

 Download the New Patient Information Form.
 Fill it out before your appointment and save some time.